lcodek/fetch/README.md

-The following is a coding challenge that I have completed in this repo.
+The following is the coding challenge that I have completed in this repo.
 Check out `api/managed-records.js` for the code that I've written to solve the problem!

 # Fetch